omarabulella/Complete-DevOps-Pipeline-Implementation/README.md

 # Complete DevOps Pipeline Implementation

 ## 📚 Project Overview
 This project simulates a real-world DevOps workflow by designing, automating, and deploying a containerized Python web application.
 The project demonstrates the full DevOps lifecycle—covering version control, infrastructure provisioning with Terraform and Ansible, containerization using Docker, orchestration on Kubernetes via AWS EKS, automated CI/CD with Jenkins, monitoring with Prometheus and Grafana, and secure secrets management.
-The final output includes working infrastructure, pipeline execution, and comprehensive documentation.
+The final output includes working infrastructure, pipeline execution.
 ## 🖼️ Project Architecture Diagram

 Before getting into the implementation details, here's a high-level diagram of the project's architecture.
 It illustrates the various components of the DevOps pipeline, from version control to infrastructure provisioning, containerization, CI/CD automation, deployment, and monitoring.